Eleanora Atherton: Life

-Atherton died on 12 September 1870 in her home in Quay Street where she had been confined for three years.
+Atherton died on 12 September 1870, in her home in Quay Street where she had been confined for three years.
 She was buried in St Paul's Church in Kersal, one of the churches which she had funded in 1851.
 She died one of the richest women in the nineteenth century having left £400,000.

 Philanthropy

 Atherton never married.
-Perhaps she never wanted to and was independently minded.
-However at the age of 34, she began to repeatedly inherit country estates and large investments; and it is likely that she would have initially questioned its origin, as well as the annual profits emanating from two sugar cane plantations and sought both legal and fiscal council.
+At the age of 34, she began to repeatedly inherit country estates and large investments.

 Consequently, with this financial independence and wealth, Atherton was able to embark of a series of philanthropic causes; a role she may have assumed out of moral duty, or because of her faith.